Stereo Dense Scene Reconstruction and Accurate Localization for Learning-Based Navigation of Laparoscope in Minimally Invasive Surgery: Results

-To evaluate our visual localization method, three laparoscopic movement types namely \emph{zoom-in}, \emph{zoom-out}, \emph{follow} which are commonly existed in laparoscopic surgery, together with a random camera motion were adopted to generate test data.
-Typical examples of these three kinds of motion are listed in Fig. \ref{fig:localization dataset}.
-We initially collected the validation data on our platform, and then sampled images from SCARED and others in dataset were for map building.
-Furthermore, some new views were created from the reconstructed 3D structure of tissue surface using our simulator.
-Hence, ten groups of data in which each has 100$\sim$200 frames were generated to validate the performance of the laparoscope motion estimation for four types of camera motions.

-In Fig. \ref{fig:localization comaprison}, we show typical examples of the comparison between the estimated pose and ground truth pose.
-For each type of motion, the black wireframe refers to the starting point of the camera movement, whereas the red and blue wireframes accordingly denote the ground truths of camera poses and those computed by our visual localization module.
-As can be noticed in these figures, the experimental results show that the estimated poses are qualitatively similar with the ground truths both in rotation and translation parts.
+With dense and accurate reconstruction of the tissue surface, we subsequently performed experiments to validate the performance of the laparoscopic localization module.
+Since there are no image-based laparoscopic localization methods reported in the literature, we compared our method with MapNet \cite{brahmbhatt2018geometry}, a CNN-based end-to-end camera pose estimation method commonly used in autonomous driving.
+As described in Section \ref{sec:setup_datasets}, we sampled 70\% of the dataset to build maps in each dataset for dense visual reconstruction, so here we used the same number of images to train MapNet.
+The remaining images in the data were used to test our visual localization method and MapNet.

-Given that the ground truths of the camera poses can be obtained in each data, we can quantitatively evaluate the accuracy of the calculated laparoscopic pose.
-In addition, MapNet \cite{brahmbhatt2018geometry}, an end-to-end network-based camera pose estimation method, was used to compare with our approach.
+Given that the ground truths of the camera poses can be obtained in each data, we can quantitatively evaluate the accuracy of the calculated laparoscope pose.
 As reported in Table \ref{table localization}, translation and rotation errors concerning the camera pose estimation were presented.
-It is worth noticing that the average errors in translation and rotation were only 2.17\,\emph{mm} and 2.23\,\degree, showing that our localization method can track the camera in real laparoscopic views and simulated new views.
-However, MapNet lacks the localization ability in new scenes.
+It is worth noticing that the average errors in translation and rotation were only 2.17\,mm and 2.23\,\degree, showing that our localization method can track the camera in real laparoscopic views and simulated new views.
+However, MapNet lacked the localization ability in new scenes.
 Therefore, our visual localization module has the preliminary ability to track the laparoscope in complicated surgical scene with only images as input.

+Fig. \ref{fig:localization comaprison} shows typical examples of a comparison between estimated poses and ground truth poses.
+For each type of motion, the black wireframe represents the origin of the camera motion, while the red and blue wireframes represent the ground truth of the camera pose and those computed by our visual localization module accordingly.
+These experimental results show that the estimated pose is qualitatively similar to the ground truth in both the rotation and translation parts.